-Subject Code HS301 Subject Title APTITU DE & SOF T SKILLS 5 111 LTP 300 Credit 0 Subject Category AC Year Ш Semester V power of any prime number or any composite number in any factorial, HCF and LCM.
+Subject Code HS301 Subject Title APTITU DE & SOF T SKILLS 5 111 LTP 300 Credit 0 Subject Category AC Year III Semester V

 Course Outline: The first step of an intensive two step placement training module equips the students to successfully handle the placement program of any on-campus/off-campus company.
 It not only provides career guidance about the selection process but also helps students in profile building; self-introduction and proactive internship search techniques.